sparkles-dev/ng-router-for-functional-programmers/README.md

 }
 ```

-Again, the functions need to be registered in dependency injection.
+Like in the first example, the functions need to be registered for Angular's dependency injection.
-For the dependency of `RemoteDataService` to get injected, it needs to be explicitly declared in the factory provider:
+The relevant code snippet looks like this:

 ```ts
 @NgModule({